Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/新媒体/9To5/9To5 分站/Apple will let developers redirect users to sign up for services outside the App Store.md

 <div>
 <img src="https://i1.wp.com/9to5mac.com/wp-content/uploads/sites/6/2020/12/app-store-hero.jpg?resize=1200%2C628&ssl=1" referrerpolicy="no-referrer">

-<p>After complaints from developers, Apple has just made a major announcement in which the company confirms that it will finally let developers redirect users to sign up for services on websites instead of using the App Store’s in-app purchases system.</p>
+<p>After several complaints from developers, Apple has just made a major announcement in which the company confirms that it will finally let developers redirect users to sign up for services on websites instead of using the App Store’s in-app purchases system.</p>